JdeRobot/RoboticsAcademy/_pages/exercises/MobileRobots/amazon_warehouse.md

 ## Supporting information

+There are two warehouses to choose from:
+#### Warehouse 1:
+* The warehouse size is 20.62 meters long and 13.6 meters wide.
+* The shelves coordinates from 1 to 6 are: (3.728, 0.579), (3.728, -1.242), (3.728, -3.039), (3.728, -4.827), (3.728, -6.781), (3.728, -8.665).
-You can get the warehouse's map from there: /RoboticsAcademy/exercises/static/exercises/amazon_warehouse_newmanager/resources/images/map.png
+* You can get the warehouse's map from there: /RoboticsAcademy/exercises/static/exercises/amazon_warehouse_newmanager/resources/images/map.png

-The map image has a resolution of 415x279 pixels which corresponds to a space with a width of 20.62 meters and a height of 13.6 meters in Gazebo.

-The shelves to be moved are at the following coordinates (from left to right): (3.72, 0.57), (3.72, -4.82), (3.72, -8.66), (3.72, -1.24), (3.72, -3.0), (3.72, -6.75)
+{% include gallery id="warehouse1" caption="Warehouse 1" %}

+#### Warehouse 2:
+* The warehouse size is 34 meters long and 22 meters wide.
+* The shelves coordinates from 1 to 9 are: (-8.5, -6.0), (-1.5, -6.0), (5.5, -6.0), (-8.5, 4.0), (-1.5, 4.0), (5.5, 4.0), (-1.0, -15.5), (-2, 11.5), (1.0, -15.0).
+  * The separation distance between two neighboring shelves is 2 m on the x axis and 1.5 m on the y axis.
+* You can get the warehouse's map from there: /RoboticsAcademy/exercises/static/exercises/amazon_warehouse_newmanager/resources/images/map_2.png

+{% include gallery id="warehouse2" caption="Warehouse 2" %}

 ## Theory

 This exercise is a motion planning problem.
-Jderobot Academy already has [an exercise dedicated for this](http://jderobot.github.io/RoboticsAcademy/exercises/AutonomousCars/global_navigation/), which I'd definitely recommend the readers to check it out, so the challenge in this exercise is not to implement a motion planning algorithm but learning to use the [OMPL](https://ompl.kavrakilab.org/) (Open Motion Planning Library) for our purpose.
+Motion planning is a  Jderobot Academy already has [an exercise dedicated for this](http://jderobot.github.io/RoboticsAcademy/exercises/AutonomousCars/global_navigation/), which I'd definitely recommend the readers to check it out, so the challenge in this exercise isn't to implement a motion planning algorithm but learning to use the [OMPL](https://ompl.kavrakilab.org/) (Open Motion Planning Library) for our purpose.

 ### [Open Motion Planning Library]((https://ompl.kavrakilab.org/))